<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140460429997534&amp;ev=PageView&amp;noscript=1">

 Flex Circuit with Polyimide Stiffener

 Polyimide can also be used to support component/connectors areas where there is a restriction in the total part thickness below the 0.010” practical limit of FR4.
-While polyimide does not provide the same degree of support as FR4 having “a” stiffener is often preferred over “no” stiffener.
+While polyimide does not provide the same degree of support as FR4, having “a” stiffener is often preferred over “no” stiffener.

 Aluminum and Stainless Steel

-Aluminum and stainless steel is also used in some designs but come at a significant cost premium over FR4 and Polyimide.
+Aluminum and stainless steel are also used in some designs but come at a significant cost premium over FR4 and Polyimide.
 Aluminum is commonly used for applications that require heat dissipation.
 Stainless steel is commonly used when there is very limited space for stiffeners, but the design requires more component area support than what an equivalent thickness FR4 stiffener can provide.

 Attaching Your Stiffeners

-Stiffeners are attached using either a thermally bonding adhesive which is laminated under heat and pressure, or with a PSA (double sided tape) and placed by hand.
+Stiffeners are attached using either a thermally bonding adhesive which is laminated under heat and pressure, or with a PSA (double-sided tape) and placed by hand.
 The preferred method is thermal bonding adhesive, but design limitations may require use of a PSA.
 Thermal adhesives are the same flexible epoxy or acrylic adhesives used to attach coverlays to the flex circuit and result in a permanent bond.
 They are also in most cases more cost effective than PSAs.

 For designs with heat dissipation requirements thermally conductive PSAs must be used.
 Note that these PSAs are not rated to withstand assembly reflow temperatures and require the stiffeners to be attached after component assembly.